 (h) This section does not alter the responsibility of the delegating authority for the performance of duties specified in law.

-A board of health under a delegation agreement with the commissioner may charge permit and notification fees, including a fee for well sealing, in excess of the fees specified in section 103I.208 if the fees do not exceed the total direct and indirect costs to administer the delegated duties.
+A community health board under a delegation agreement with the commissioner may charge permit and notification fees, including a fee for well sealing, in excess of the fees specified in section 103I.208 if the fees do not exceed the total direct and indirect costs to administer the delegated duties.

 A political subdivision may adopt ordinances to enforce and administer powers and duties delegated under this section.
 The ordinances may not be inconsistent with or be less restrictive than standards in state law or rule.
 Ordinances adopted by the governing body of a statutory or home rule charter city or town may not be inconsistent with or be less restrictive than ordinances adopted by the county board.
 The commissioner shall review ordinances proposed under a delegation agreement.
 The commissioner shall approve ordinances if the commissioner determines the ordinances are not inconsistent with and not less restrictive than the provisions of this chapter.